Ericizepic/Easy21/README.md

 # Easy21

+# Easy21

 Game from David Silver's RL course. https://www.davidsilver.uk/wp-content/uploads/2020/03/Easy21-Johannes.pdf

+## Rules
-Easy21 is a modifed version of blackjack played with the following rules:
+Easy21 is a modifed version of blackjack

 *  The game is played with an infinite deck of cards (i.e. cards are sampled with replacement)